 Create a safe place

-A vital purchase when bringing a baby into the mix is a dog den or crate.
-The den should be placed in an area where the dog can remain calm and away from the baby, and will be essential once the baby reaches crawling age.
+The safe place for your dog should be placed in an area where the dog can remain calm and away from the baby, and will be essential once the baby reaches crawling age.
 Charlie advises training your dog with a command such as ‘go to your den’.
 When situations arise where you need to deal with lots of different things at once, the dog can simply be told to head to the den so that you can cope with everything else.
 The den is also a safe area where your dog can seek peace and refuge from boisterous young children.

 The final steps when welcoming a baby into a home with a dog should be taken once the baby is born.
 Try introducing your dog to an item of clothing worn by the baby.
 This will allow your pooch to get acquainted with the baby’s scent, reducing anxiety when the baby is brought home.
-Try keeping your dog on his lead when the baby first comes home, so that you can quickly control them without having to grab their collar.
 Finally, Charlie suggests having some basic training sessions, using commands such as sit and stay, while holding your new baby.

 Don’t forget, research has shown that babies greatly benefit from having a dog around.
 By fully preparing before the baby arrives, and implementing the strategies Charlie has mentioned, new parents can ensure that both baby and dog are completely content.